driscoll42/chicago_young_professional_groups/README.md

 # Chicago Young Professional Groups
 A list of various Chicago Young Professional Groups/Associate Boards

-Right now this is a copy of: https://web.archive.org/web/20220518221254/https://www.chicagogrouptravel.com/post/chicago-young-professionals-volunteer-and-make-new-friends
+Will modify over time, but right now this is a copy of: https://web.archive.org/web/20220518221254/https://www.chicagogrouptravel.com/post/chicago-young-professionals-volunteer-and-make-new-friends
-Will modify over time

-How to Make a Difference While Networking!
+# How to Make a Difference While Networking!

 A great way to get involved that you may not have considered is joining a nonprofit board.